 - Coconut Milk Pound Cake can be stored in an airtight container at room temperature for up to 7 days.

 Wondering what to do with the extra coconut milk?
-Coconut Milk Cookies are calling your name!
+Coconut Milk Cookies and Coconut Milk Toffee Blondies are calling your name!